Solar Boat Museum

 Many tourists skip the Solar Boat Museum, which is a huge mistake.
 Pay close attention to the actual construction of the boat: it is made of hundreds of pieces of shaped wood that were sewed together, making it all the more remarkable to think that it may once have sailed the high seas!

-- The ancient Egyptians believed the dead pharaoh would join the Sun God in his solar boat to sail through the underworld.
-In 1954 an actual solar boat (or barque) was found in a sealed pit next to the Pyramid of Khufu.
+.
 The boat was made of cedar wood and almost perfectly preserved, although disassembled in to over 1000 pieces.
-A team of archaeologists spent over 10 years reconstructing the boat, which is now on display in the Solar Boat Museum, next to the Great Pyramid.
+A team of archaeologists spent over 10 years reconstructing the boat, which is now on display in the Solar Boat Museum, next to the Great Pyramid

 The boat is a remarkable feat of engineering – about 40 m long and with a displacement of around 400 tonnes!
 It is not known whether the boat played a purely symbolic function, or whether it actually served as Khufu's ship of state.
 There is some physical evidence that suggests the boat actually sailed at sea!